Venezuela and OFAC sanctions in 2026: consequences for accounts and money transfers

 The new reality of banking compliance is characterized by the following trends:

-• Extended verification of the Source of Funds; now it is not enough to show a contract.
-Banks require tracing the history of money several steps back to ensure that they were not generated in sanctioned sectors of the economy in previous years.
+- Extended verification of the Source of Funds; now it is not enough to show a contract.
+Banks require tracing the history of money several steps back to ensure that it was not generated in sanctioned sectors of the economy in previous years.

-• The risk of secondary sanctions (Secondary sanctions risk); financial institutions in third countries (Europe, Asia) block Venezuelan transactions even more strictly than American banks, fearing the loss of access to correspondent accounts in US dollars.
+- The risk of secondary sanctions (Secondary sanctions risk); financial institutions in third countries (Europe, Asia) block Venezuelan transactions even more strictly than American banks, fearing the loss of access to correspondent accounts in US dollars.
+United States persons and financial institutions must comply with U.S. sanctions, and overcompliance by international actors has limited the delivery of humanitarian goods to the Venezuelan people.
+Despite licenses for food and medicine, many global banks avoid processing transactions involving Venezuela due to compliance risks in US financial markets.

 Mechanics of Blocking: Why Money is Frozen Without Breaking the Law